Tokyo Imperial Palace

 - The Outer Grounds (皇居外苑 Kokyo-gaien) a bit lower down, whose entrance gate is located just outside the Marunouchi district, only a few dozen meters from Tokyo station.

 The Imperial Palace grounds are located in the heart of the city and therefore surrounded by skyscrapers.
 They are protected by moats and more or less well-preserved walls.
-This is indeed all that remains of the famous Edo Castle, which was the residence of the shoguns (lords) in the Tokugawa period.
+This is indeed all that remains of the famous Edo Castle 🏯, which was the residence of the shoguns (lords) in the Tokugawa period.
+By the way, the moats that had not been cleaned since 1965 have been benefiting from a new sewage system since the end of 2015.

 Guided tour of the inner grounds

-Visitors are not allowed independent access beyond the Palace gateway, marked by the Nijubashi bridge, but it is possible to book a guided tour, exclusively organized by the staff of the Imperial Family’s agency.
+Visitors are not allowed independent access beyond the Palace gateway, marked by the Nijubashi bridge, but it is possible to book a guided tour, exclusively organized by the staff of the Imperial Household Agency.

 To do so, visit the official website and fill in the online form: you will be asked to select one of two daily time slots (10 a.m. or 1.30 p.m.).
-You may book your tour from 30 to 4 days before schedule.
+You may book your tour from 30 to 4 days prior to the desired date.

-The visit is about 1h15 minutes long and is entirely conducted in Japanese (audio-guides in English are nevertheless available) and sticks to the outdoor parts of the estate: you will not be allowed to enter any of the buildings.
+The visit lasts about 1h15 minutes and is entirely conducted in Japanese (audio-guides in English are nevertheless available) and sticks to the outdoor parts of the estate: you will not be allowed to enter any of the buildings.

 Visiting the inner grounds may moreover hold a major surprise, a treat scheduled only twice a year: